Although there is no cure for atopic eczema, treatments can ease the symptoms.

 - avoid using soaps or detergents that may affect your skin

-Although many people with eczema are allergic to house dust mites, you are not recommended to try to get rid of them from your home.
+Although many people with eczema are allergic to house dust mites, it is not recommended that you try to get rid of them from your home.
 The process is time consuming and difficult to carry out effectively, and there is no clear evidence that it helps.

 Similarly, although living in an area that has hard water is associated with slightly higher levels of eczema in younger children, installing a water softener does not seem to make any difference.

 You should not make any significant dietary changes without first speaking to your GP.
 Some foods, such as milk, eggs and nuts, have been shown to trigger eczema symptoms.

 However, it may not be healthy to cut these from your diet without medical advice, especially in young children who need plenty of the calcium, calories and protein that are provided by these foods.

 If your GP suspects you have a food allergy, you may be referred to a dietitian (a specialist in diet and nutrition).